JingXiao10/GUA/README.md

 Both commands above run one trial with the default paper seed, seed 0.

+To run the PINN experiment with a specific random seed, use `--random-seed <seed>`.
-To reproduce the five-seed PINN evaluation reported in the paper, set `--num-run 5`.
-For example, the following command runs ConFIG with GUA using seeds 0--4:
+For example, the following command runs ConFIG with GUA on the Burgers equation using random seed 3:

 ```bash
 python experiments/PINN/trainer.py \